sierraporta/DESI_commissioning_planning_december/README.md

-# DESI_commissioning_planning_december
-### Description of methodology for calculating effective exposure times for observation.
+### Methodology for calculating effective exposure times for observation.

 A script and a notebook are available to do the calculation in two steps.